krhanson3/ChocAnCS200/README.txt

 # ChocAnCS200
 This contains files from a semester-long group project in CS 200 at the University of Alabama.
 The goal of the project was to learn about the SDLC, Use Cases, Diagrams, and collaboration through a team repository.

-Project Summary Document
-  - direct project summary provided by our TA
+Work included providing a complete solution to the project including requirements elicitation, analysis, design, and implementation.

 Project 1: Use Case Descriptions
         Includes a main html file with: